 - Vehicle discounts.
 Get discounts for new vehicles, low mileage, coverage on multiple vehicles and vehicles that are in storage.

 - 24/7 claims service.
-Report or check your claim through USAA’s free mobile app.
+Report or check on your claim through USAA’s free mobile app.

 - Membership savings.
 Savings are offered to military families and to those in military installations.

 - Flexible payments.
 Pay premiums yearly, monthly or on your military pay schedule.

 - Limited membership.
 USAA is only available to current and former members of the US military and their families.

 In order to enroll in USAA auto insurance, you’ll first need to be a member of the institution.

 - Start by determining your eligibility for a USAA membership.